 Infections have been the major cause of mortality in human history.
-Only since the start of the 20th century have public health interventions and the discovery and use of antibiotics and vaccines drastically reduced the number of deaths due to infectious diseases in the developed world.
+Only since the start of the 20th century have public health interventions, and the discovery and use of antibiotics and vaccines, drastically reduced the number of deaths due to infectious diseases in the developed world.

-If no action is taken, by the year 2050 AMR may claim 10 million deaths per year globally.
-Only if we act now and consider the biological, regulatory, economic, ethical and cultural factors driving infectious diseases and AMR, can we secure a future in which infections remain preventable and treatable.
+If no action is taken, by the year 2050 AMR may claim ten million lives per year globally.
+Only if we act now, and consider the biological, regulatory, economic, ethical and cultural factors driving infectious diseases and AMR, can we secure a future in which infections remain preventable and treatable.

 At the IGI, we are working to build global collaborations that can address the growing problem of antimicrobial resistance and support emerging research that has the potential to lead to meaningful change.

 We look to inform new interventions that consider the legal, ethical and economic aspects of antimicrobials and their use.

 Our team examines the evolution and transmission of antimicrobial resistance, from both a biological standpoint and through studying the historical and cultural contexts of infection and antimicrobials.

 Within our research, we aim to reduce the reliance on antimicrobials and optimise their efficacy where they are used.
 This means developing new antimicrobials, diagnostic tools and delivery methods, while concurrently investigating the use of alternatives for use in medical and non-medical settings.